 The top leaders of Chile's Catholic Church and most of the local authorities stayed away, but the ceremony went ahead in the morning in Osorno, some 900km (560 miles) south of the capital, Santiago.

-Protesters outside and inside the cathedral attempted to stop the ordination going ahead.
+Protesters outside and inside the cathedral attempted to stop it from going ahead.

 There was a heavy police presence there and three people were arrested.

-Supporters of Bishop Barros also attended the ordination and said he was a good man, misunderstood by many.
+Supporters of Bishop Barros also attended the installation and said he was a good man, misunderstood by many.